 Zinc Food Chart

 Curious about how your favourite foods stack up in the zinc game?
-Dive into our dynamic chart showcasing popular foods, comparing zinc content per calorie and per serving.
+Dive into our dynamic zinc-rich foods chart showcasing popular foods, comparing zinc content per calorie and per serving.
 For an immersive experience, explore the interactive Tableau version (on your computer).

 Oysters are literally off the chart!
 Meanwhile, animal foods like beef, chicken and pork provide significant amounts of zinc, while non-starchy vegetables like mushrooms, spinach, endive and broccoli will help you get zinc with less energy.